Tracing boron diffusion into a textured silicon solar cell using electron beam induced current in a scanning transmission electron microscope: Boron Diffusion Simulation

-In order to fix the boron concentration at the oxide surface during deposition as well as the degree of oxidation enhancement, two experimental observations are used: Firstly, the sheet resistance of 102\,\textOmega/sq obtained by the 4PP measurements on the planar reference sample.
-Secondly, the position of the chemical junction, assuming that a boron concentration of $3.5\times10^{15}$\,cm$^{-3}$ coincides with the column-wise EBIC maximum underneath the tip of the trench in Fig. \ref{fig:map}(a).
-Both experimental findings are met using an oxide surface concentration of $N_\text{B,surface}=1.55\times10^{22}$\,cm$^{-3}$ during the deposition and an OED scaling factor of about 0.34 leading to the two-dimensional boron distribution underneath the textured surface shown in Fig. \ref{fig:Boron}.
-For this figure, to avoid boundary effects, the surface topography was linearly extrapolated on the left and right side by each 500\,nm during the simulation and Neumann boundary conditions were assumed for the diffusion equations.
+In order to fix the boron concentration at the oxide surface during deposition as well as the degree of oxidation enhancement, two references are used: Firstly, the sheet resistance of 102\,\textOmega/sq obtained by the 4PP measurements on the planar reference sample.
+Secondly, the position of the chemical junction, i.e., with equal concentrations of ionized acceptors and boron donors of $3.5\times10^{15}$\,cm$^{-3}$, below the tip of the trench in Figure \ref{fig:experiment}a.
+The latter is assumed to be located 480\,nm below the surface, which is based on the observation that resulting boron distributions used as model input for EBIC simulations leads to positions of the maximal EBIC values consistent with the experiment -- a finding also consistent with the SSRM measurement of a similar trench presented in Figure \ref{fig:ssrm}.
+More details about the EBIC simulations are given in the following section and both references are met using an boron surface concentration of $N_\text{B}=1.55\times10^{22}$\,cm$^{-3}$ during the deposition and an oxygen enhanced diffusion (OED) scaling factor of about 0.32 leading to the two-dimensional boron distribution underneath the textured surface shown in Figure \ref{fig:boron}.
+To avoid boundary effects, the surface topography was linearly extrapolated on the left and right hand side by each 500\,nm in the simulation model and Neumann boundary conditions were assumed for the diffusion equations.